didzis1/entrefox-form/README.md

 To run the project in development mode: `npm start`

-Generate the build version of the project: `npm build`
+Generate the build version of the project: `npm run build`